Before doing any statistics it’s essential to know what type of question you have, on a continuum from descriptive to ``mechanistic”-explanatory:

 - Shalizi, C. (2010) The bootstrap.
 American Scientist 98: 186-190.
 Also contains an excellent one-page overview of what statistics is about.

 - John Fox and Sanford Weisberg (2018, 3rd ed.)
 An R Companion to Applied Regression.
 Thousand Oaks: Sage.

-You then need to know how to import data into R. John Fox has course material on Structural Equation Models on his website, and he made the same package for it in R. There is also the lavaan package in R. Arguably the best introductory textbook on structural equation modeling: Bill Shipley (2000) Cause and Correlation in Biology.
+- John Fox has course material on Structural Equation Models on his website, and he made a package for it in R. There is also the lavaan package in R, with a blog.
+Arguably the best introductory textbook on structural equation modeling: Bill Shipley (2000) Cause and Correlation in Biology.
 Cambridge U.P.